Internet Accuracy ProjectInternet Accuracy Project

 Whistling Dick's Christmas Stocking

 To see all available titles by other authors, drop by our index of free books alphabetized by author or arranged alphabetically by title.
+The various books, short stories and poems we offer are presented free of charge with absolutely no advertising as a public service from Internet Accuracy Project.

 Potential uses for the free books, stories and poetry we offer

-· Rediscovering an old favorite book, poem or story.
+* Rediscovering an old favorite book, poem or story.

-· Bibliophiles expanding their collection of public domain ebooks at no cost.
+* Bibliophiles expanding their collection of public domain ebooks at no cost.

-· Teachers trying to locate a free online copy of a poem or story for use in the classroom.
+* Teachers trying to locate a free online copy of a classic poem or short story for use in the classroom.

-NOTE: These classic literary works are presented as they originally appeared in print.
-As such, they sometimes contain typographical errors, and often utilize unconventional, older, obsolete or intentionally incorrect spelling and/or punctuation conventions.
+NOTE: We try to present these classic literary works as they originally appeared in print.
+As such, they sometimes contain adult themes, offensive language, typographical errors, and often utilize unconventional, older, obsolete or intentionally incorrect spelling and/or punctuation conventions.

-"Tamales" by O. Henry
+Tamales by O. Henry

 TAMALES